UCL-CCS/esmacs-input-creation-docs/docs/index.md

 *  ligand must be located in a suitable initial binding pose
 *  protein sequence must be complete with no gaps between residues

+It is assumed throughout that the reader is familiar with the PDB format used to store atomic coordinates.

 ## Outcomes

 This tutorial will run through all the steps needed to prepare protein-ligand system for ESMACS.